 A more accurate depiction of this is provided by that cat and mouse duo who always get it right, no matter how gruesome, Itchy and Scratchy:

 The featured combine appears to be an International Harvester machine, judging by the windows.

 The venerable 'IH' symbol has been replaced with an MC in the film.
-Maybe Matthew O'callaghan directed the sequence.
-Not that he should be proud of it or anything.
+Perhaps a reference to Matthew O'Callaghan working on this sequence?

 For those of you who don't know what Rover Dangerfield is, I'll step aside and let a professional elaborate on it: